Brigadier General Benjamin Hovey,

 used systems.

-Theodore Burr (a cousin of Aaron Burr), came to Oxford, NY in
+Theodore Burr (no relation to Aaron Burr), came to Oxford, NY in

 1792.
 By 1794, he had built a grist mill (once owned by Fletcher & Corbin),